 There are many things you can do at home to make the most of your remaining vision.
 Try using aids like magnifying glasses, brighter lighting, and large-print books.
 Having a good support network is important too.

 If you need more help, your doctor may refer you to an occupational therapist or rehabilitation specialist.
 These professionals can help you get the tools and training you need to cope with reduced vision.
-Local agencies may also offer services for people with vision loss.
+Local agencies may also offer services for people who have vision loss.

 Frequently Asked Questions

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.